 Our failure to successfully establish, recruit for, and oversee our clinical trials could delay our product development efforts and negatively impact our business.
-If we experience delays in the completion of any ongoing study, the commercial prospects of CINVANTI for the treatment of COVID-19, HTX-011, HTX-034 or any of our other future product candidates could be harmed, and our ability to generate product revenue will be delayed.
+If we experience delays in the completion of any ongoing study, the commercial prospects of our Product Candidates or any of our other future product candidates could be harmed, and our ability to generate product revenue will be delayed.
 Any delays in completing our clinical trials will increase our costs, slow our Product Candidates' development and approval process and jeopardize our ability to commence product sales and generate revenues.
 Any of these occurrences may harm our business, financial condition and prospects significantly.